Ranger10sam/Employee-Details---SpringBoot/README.md

 # Employee Management System - Spring Boot

 This is a simple Employee Management System built using Spring Boot with PostgreSQL as the database.
-The system includes CRUD operations for Employees, Departments, and Designations.
+The system includes CR operations for Employees, Departments, and Designations.

 ## Features
 - Create, Read Employees